Tinkoff/stapp/docs/README.md

 Stapp comes shipped with a bunch of modules covering most common problems (see Modules section in the docs).

-## Peer dependencies
+## Stapp CLI

-Stapp core package is peer dependent on redux.
-Other `stapp-*` packages have their own peer dependencies.
+`stapp-cli` can be used to install and update stapp packages and theirs peer dependencies.
+See more [in the corresponding section](guides/cli.md)  of this documentation.

 ## License